halvorsen/AdsForMyOtherApps/README.md

 3. AdsForMyOtherApps calls a view to overlay your current view by initializing class `Advertisement(images: [UIImage], seconds: Int?, url: String, target: UIViewController)`.

     3a.
 One or more images will play like a slide show over the amount of seconds specified.
 Put images in the Images.xcassets folder, the image will autofill as you enter it into the UIImage array.
+Full screen images are 375x667.

     3b.
 Amount of seconds (optional) will not allow user to exit until countdown reaches zero and "x" appears.